mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 ### Creative Family Learning - Roque

 <!-- There is limited research on how to create learning communities making games for educational purposes.
 Existing research [@xiao_fostering_2007] has close parallels with project approaches and has a focus on fostering online collaboration and resources sharing.
 Many popular and well researched online communities exist [scratch, itch.io, new grounds](Bruckman).  -->

+Correa (2015), explores the role of children as brokers of technology in family environments.

 The work of Roque in Family Creative Learning program is of note in the way that family members are brought directly into the making process to overcome barriers to computer coding.
 In response to the limitations of accessibility of online participatory culture  [@roque_family_2016]  CHECK THIS AND SAY HOW, Roque [@roque_family_2016]  FCL study addressed it with face to face session with help from family members.
 In asking is how can facilitators help develop participation in community activities [@roqueBecomingFacilitatorsCreative2018], Roque operationalises Barron's work on parental roles in a making environment [-@barron_parents_2009].
 The research team created a detailed guide to replicate the programme [@leggett_family_2017].